chef-partners/azuredevops-habitat/docs/pages/getting-started.md

 ### License

-In later versions of Habitat (from version 0.79 onwards) a license must be accepted before the software can be used.
+From Habitat version 0.81 onwards a license must be accepted before the software can be used.
 To do this add a variable to the pipeline:

   `HAB_LICENSE=accept-no-persist`